PerryBhandal/cross_system_livereload/README.md

 ---
 Python packages:

-Flask (I'm running Python 3.4, but any version that supports Flask should work.) sniffer
+- Flask (I'm running Python 3.4, but any version that supports Flask should work.)
+- sniffer

 Linux binaries:

-xdotool
+- xdotool
-curl
+- curl

 Usage
 ---
 Cross System LiveReload has two components:

-client.py - Run this on the system that you want to live reload changes onn.
+client.py - Run this on the system that you want to live reload changes on.
 Have a browser pointing to the page you wish to live reload and ensure xdotool is installed.

 scent.py - This is a script for sniffer.
 Modify it to include the appropriate watch paths/extensions and set the client's IP address.